bivas6/HanochLevin/README.md

 # HanochLevin
 Social networks in Hanoch Levin Plays

+The project was conducted as part of the course "Digital Humanities for CS Students" https://www.cs.bgu.ac.il/~dhcs191/Main   and inspired by this project: https://github.com/lehkost/dramavis

 Every node in the graph represent a character in the play.
 The size of each node determined by the importency of the character.
 Edge between characters mean connection - they appear together in the same scene.
 The width of the edges determined by how 'strong' the connection.

 In case that you got a tsv file with all the plays html code named hanochlevin.tsv: